-The Bank manages exposure to the effects of various risks associated with fluctuations in prevailing levels of market commission rates on its financial position and cash flows.

-The Board of Directors sets limits on the level of mismatch of commission rate re-pricing that may be undertaken, which is monitored by the Treasury Unit.
+The Group manages exposure to the effects of various risks associated with fluctuations in prevailing levels of market special commission rates on its financial position and cash flows.
+The Board of Directors also sets limits on the level of mismatch of special commission rate re-pricing that may be undertaken, which is monitored by the Treasury Unit.

-The Bank is exposed to commission rate risk as a result of mismatches or gaps in the amounts of assets and liabilities and off-balance sheet instruments that mature or re-price in a given period.
-The Bank manages this risk by matching the re-pricing of assets and liabilities through commission rate risk management strategies.
+The Group is exposed to special commission rate risk as a result of mismatches or gaps in the amounts of assets and liabilities and off-balance sheet instruments that mature or re-price in a given period.
+The Group manages this risk by matching the re-pricing of assets and liabilities through special commission rate risk management strategies.

-The tables below summarize the Bank's exposure to commission rate risks.
-Included in the tables are the Bank's assets and liabilities at carrying amounts, categorized by the earlier of contractual re-pricing or maturity dates.
+The tables below summarize the Group's exposure to special commission rate risks.
+Included in the tables are the Group's assets and liabilities at carrying amounts, categorized by the earlier of contractual repricing or maturity dates.
+For presentation purposes in the tables below, short-term fixed rate deposit liabilities are treated as variable rate deposits.